 - Notifying a law enforcement agency in the vicinity where the patient or any potential victim resides;

-- Taking reasonable steps to initiate proceedings for voluntary or involuntary hospitalization, if appropriate, and in accordance with Section 12.9 - Pre-petition Screening, Court Ordered Evaluation and Court Ordered Treatment; or
+- Taking reasonable steps to initiate proceedings for voluntary or involuntary hospitalization, if appropriate, and in accordance with Section 12.9 - Pre-petition Screening, Court Ordered Evaluation and Court Ordered Treatment (PDF); or

 - Taking any other precautions that a reasonable and prudent health provider would take under the circumstances.